-The Company's Fit and Proper policy sets out the guidelines to ensure that employees meet the Fit and Proper regulatory standards as set out in the Senior Managers and Certification Regime (SMCR), both on entry and throughout their employment at the Company.
+The Company's Fit and Proper policy sets out the guidelines to ensure that employees meet the Fit and Proper regulatory standards as set out in the Senior Managers and Certification Regime ("SMCR"), both on entry and throughout their employment at the Company.
 The CEO is responsible for implementing this policy through the Human Resources function, while the Chief Compliance Officer is responsible for providing advice, implementing a monitoring program and reviewing the policy at least annually.

 Individuals performing certain Senior Manager Functions ("SMF") are subject to regulatory preapproval.
-These roles receive Prescribed Responsibilities and Expected Responsibilities which are specified by the regulator and recorded in the Responsibilities Map.
-The Chief Compliance Officer identifies and maintains a record of these functions and individuals as well as other employees subject to Certification.
+These roles receive Prescribed Responsibilities and Other Responsibilities which are specified by the regulator and recorded in the Management Responsibilities Map.
+The Chief Compliance Officer identifies and maintains a record of these functions individuals and their responsibilities as well as other employees subject to Certification.

-Key Function Holders, including non-executive Directors not otherwise preapproved, are required to be notified to the regulator once the firm has satisfied its own Fit and Proper procedures.
+Key Function Holders, Material Risk Takers and Significant Management roles including non-executive Directors not otherwise preapproved, are required to be notified to the regulator once the firm has satisfied its own Fit and Proper procedures.

 In accordance with its obligations under the SMCR, the Company has identified those employees who are considered to be "Certified Persons" and need to be certified as being Fit and Proper for the role on an annual basis.
 These are people who owing to the nature of their role is one that involves or may involve a risk of significant harm to the firm or its customers.
-This population of people includes both Significant Management Functions and Material Risk Takers.
+This population of people includes Key Function Holders, Significant Management Functions and Material Risk Takers.